wtnabe/jekyll-kroki-tag/README.md

-# Jekyll::Kroki::Tag
+# Jekyll::KrokiTag

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/jekyll/kroki/tag`.
+A plugin that add feature \`text to diagram\` to Jekyll using [kroki.io](https://kroki.io/) hosting.
 To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem

 ## Installation